Skip to main content | Skip to section menu | Access keys.

 Council Housing Allocations Policy

-We work in partnership with Ochil View Housing Association in a Common Register, so you can also get on the Council Housing Waiting List by applying to both organisations.
+We operate a Common Housing Register in partnership with Ochil View Housing Association, meaning you can join the Council Housing waiting list by applying to either organisation.

-• Personal details such as age, gender and relationships between you (the applicants) and members of your household.
+• Personal details such as age, gender, and your relationship with other members of your household.

-• Your current housing circumstances, in particular, evidence of insecurity of tenure (if you are likely to loose your home), homelessness or potential homelessness, overcrowding or below the tolerable standard/lacking amenities
+• Your current housing situation, including evidence of insecure tenure (if you may lose your home), homelessness or potential homelessness, overcrowding, or housing that is below the tolerable standard or lacking essential amenities.

 Can I get help to complete the form?